Radio Moscow (band)

 Radio Moscow is an American psychedelic rock band from Story City, Iowa.
 Formed in 2003, the band currently features singer-guitarist Parker Griggs, bassist Anthony Meier and drummer Paul Marrone.
 Signed to Alive Naturalsound Records, the trio has released five full-length albums as of June 2017.

+There was an earlier British hard rock band called "Radio Moscow," active from 1987 into the 1990s, which featured Brian Tatler, of Diamond Head on guitar.

 History

-Early Years
+Early years

 Prior to the formation of the band, Parker Griggs recorded under the solo alias Garbage Composal.
-After completing an album's worth of material, Griggs enlisted bassist Serana Andersen to form Radio Moscow, and the duo relocated to Colorado.
+After completing an album's worth of material, Griggs enlisted bassist Serana Rose to form Radio Moscow, and the duo relocated to Colorado.
 Following a show, Griggs got a demo into the hands of The Black Keys frontman Dan Auerbach, who then helped in getting Radio Moscow signed to Alive Naturalsound Records.
 During this time, Parker recorded the contents of 3 & 3 Quarters which was eventually released in 2012 under Radio Moscow.
 The album is predominantly Garage Rock, with all instruments handled by Griggs.